Graphene-Dev/MCServer/README.md

 #### About this Project
 We are planning to do a Minecraft Server written in Kotlin
 ### Startup Server:
+0. If you haven't Java 16 installed you should do it now or the server won't start
 1. Download newest jar from this repo
 2. Run it with `java -jar [JARFILE]`
 3. Accept the EULA, you can now also configure the server in properties.json